 This year we examined the correlation between the financial performance of leaders on our list and their social and environmental performance as measured by MSCI, a highly reputable firm that rates major companies.
 Despite all the rhetoric, we discovered that the correlation between the two sets of data is, well, zero.
 You can see this clearly in the graphic blow, which maps the long-term financial performance of some 1,100 CEOs against their companies’ social and environmental performance for their last two years in office (click for a larger view).

 Companies are scattered all over this chart.
-Though many articles suggest that responsible corporate behavior — say, in sustainability — will automatically improve your bottom line, clearly it’s not as simple as that.
+Though many articles suggest that responsible corporate behaviour — say, in sustainability — will automatically improve your bottom line, clearly it’s not as simple as that.
 Some companies probably aren’t managing with such issues in mind.
 Some may not have attractive social or environmental strategies; some may have misalignment between those strategies and the overall corporate strategy; and some may have incomplete measures of social or environmental practices.

 But the chart did reveal outliers.
 Five percent of the CEOs for which we had sufficient data fell into the box at the top right; they delivered great financial performance year over year and performed strongly on social and environmental dimensions.
 It is a rare achievement, indeed, but it is possible.